Fabricciomb/fullwp/README.md

 ## Installation Steps

-1. Clone the `wplocal` repository into the "www" folder of your Apache server:
+###1.
+Clone the `wplocal` repository into the "www" folder of your Apache server:
+'''git clone https://github.com/your-username/wplocal.git /path/to/www/'''

-2. Navigate to the `wplocal` directory:
+###2.
+Navigate to the `wplocal` directory:
+'''cd /path/to/www/wplocal/'''

-3. Install the required Python packages using pip:
+###3.
+Install the required Python packages using pip:
+'''pip install -r requirements.txt'''

-4. Run the `main.py` script to start the installation process:
+###4.
+Run the `main.py` script to start the installation process:
+'''python main.py'''

 Follow the on-screen instructions to configure and install WordPress easily.